Contact Business Events Sunshine Coast

 Wildlife encounters at Australia Zoo

 Visit Australia Zoo, the 40-hectare (99 acre) wildlife park and conservation facility established by the late Steve Irwin, ‘the Crocodile Hunter’.
-Hand feed the kangaroos, have your photo taken while holding a koala, and encounter other native animals such as wombats, possums and echidnas.
+Hand feed the kangaroos, get up close with koalas, and encounter other native animals such as wombats, possums and echidnas.

 Create the ultimate souvenir